francesco1119/Fantail/README.md

 ## Fantail
-#### Fantail will scrap Google Places API for you and will save the results in a SQL Server Database
+#### Fantail is a native New Zealand bird.
+Fantail is also a Python script that will scrap Google Places API for you without crap and will save the results in a SQL Server Database
 ![alt text](http://www.ngamanuimages.org.nz/images/lres/d03689.jpg)

 How to Install